Fast Intra-kernel Isolation and Security with IskiOS: Introduction

-\item We use real-world workloads and applications (drawn from performance regression tracking of the mainline Linux kernel~\cite{benchmark:PTS:LinuxRegression}) to confirm that overheads are substantially lower for full-size programs.
-For these the average overhead of PKK and XOM is negligible, and protected shadow stacks add less than 5\%.
-The worst case arises in the \texttt{Apache} web server, which makes very frequent calls to very fast kernel services; even here the overhead is less than 39\%.
+\item Using workloads drawn from performance regression tracking of the mainline Linux kernel~\cite{benchmark:PTS:LinuxRegression}), we confirm that overheads are substantially lower for full-size programs: the average overhead of PKK and XOM becomes negligible, and protected shadow stacks add less than 5\% geomean overhead. \end{itemize} Source code for {\System} is available at \url{https://github.com/URSec/iskios}.